-Last night I chanced upon an article authored by Vivek Wadhwa in the Wall Street Journal.
-In this article, Vivek has succinctly written about why entrepreneurs should focus on building a lifestyle business and not only aim for an exit.
+Last night I chanced upon an article in the Wall Street Journal where the author has focused on why entrepreneurs should focus on building a lifestyle business and not only aim for an exit.
 This made me reflect on my personal story.
 The timing couldn’t be better as I near the end of my 3rd year run of my 3rd round of entrepreneurship.

 An avenue where I can truly support my passion and yet make a good living.